malcolmlett/malcolmlett.github.io/Proto-AGI-v1.md

 For a bit of fun, this is what a partially complete 2-layer architecture might look like that doesn't attempt to distinguish the different sensorimotor modalities.
 The sections that follow shall flesh this out further and add explicit low-level support for the different sensorimotor modalities.
 ![Complete](files/An-agi-architecture-v1-complete.png)

-## Training

-Repeated cycles of the following sequence of training:
-* RL of Level 1 with jitter as input
-* Supervised Learning (SL) of Levels 1 + 1b with generated sense inputs
-* RL of whole network with jitter against executive control output (?)
-* RL of whole network with full policy execution

 # Low-level Sensorimotor Systems